TL;DR

 The artwork approval process is an extensive process that can take anywhere from a few days to several months.
 Getting just one piece of artwork approved and ready for production can involve your design team, legal, and everyone in between.

-To avoid the challenges of collecting feedback from different teams often scattered across the globe, many companies seek design approval software for help.
+To avoid the challenges of collecting feedback from different teams often scattered across the globe, many companies seek design approval software to create a structured artwork approval process.

 So let’s get down to the nitty-gritty of the artwork approval process – then we’ll share five best practices that you can implement straight away.